 If you are an older adult who is concerned with your physical safety and the safety of your home and property, both systems may provide the comfort and peace of mind you are looking for.
 There are plenty of options out there, but if you're looking for a bundled option, ADT and Frontpoint offer home security systems with add-on wearable “panic” buttons that are ideal for seniors.

 Home Security Companies Seniors Should Consider

-ADT, an industry leader, has made a name for themselves owing to its great support, fair pricing, and medical alert add-ons.
+ADT, an industry leader, has made a name for themselves owing to its great support, fair pricing, and ADT Health medical alert systems.
 They offer professionally installed and monitored systems with options for wired or wireless installation.

 Offering innovative technology and optimal home protection, Vivint is great for seniors who want top-quality equipment and service.
 Their state-of-the-art systems come with a higher price tag than competitors, but if you're willing to take the leap, we don't think you'll be disappointed.